In every neighborhood, there’s always that one neighbor…

 So next time you see fire ants snooping around your stored honeycomb, treat them as friends rather than foes.

-How to Prevent a Wax Moth Infestation in Beehives
+How to Prevent a Wax Moths Infestation in a Beehive

-Wax moths are all around the apiary even when you can‘t see them.
+Wax moths are still present in a beehive even when you can‘t see them.
 They strike when security at the hive’s entrance is at its lowest.

 Setting traps around the apiary could help to reduce the number of adult moths making their way into the hive.